 One way to navigate this is to keep a journal of what you eat and whether you feel bloating or distension after the meal.
 This could help identify foods or meals that may need some tweaking.

 How Long Does Bloating Last When Going Vegan?

-Some amount of bloating may always be present on a vegan diet, especially one that is high in fibre and overall volume.
+Some amount of bloating may always be present on a vegan diet, especially one that is high in fiber and overall volume.
 If this bloating is painless and doesn’t cause discomfort (meaning if it just feels like the stomach or abdominal area is full and/ or looks like the stomach or abdominal area is a bit larger after a meal) then there shouldn’t be too much to worry about.

 If after going vegan or transitioning to a mostly plant-based diet, bloating persists or discomfort is felt, this may not be normal and a doctor may need to be consulted.

 As noted above, it’s normal to have some amount of gas buildup in the GI tract.
 Higher fiber diets may lead to more gas production.

 Also, vegan diets may be higher in total volume.
 Plant-based diets may offer fewer calories per bite and therefore many vegans find they need to consume larger volumes of food to meet energy needs.
 This larger volume of food has to travel through the GI tract and may lead to bloating and/ or distention.

 Everyone, vegan or otherwise, is likely to experience bloating at some point.
 The important thing is to notice if the situation is changing, worsening or if it’s impacting daily life in any way.
 These are reasons to speak to a doctor.